Skip to content

 var request = HTTPRequest.CreatePost("https://server/post", callback);

-var formStream = new MultipartFormDataStream();
+var formStream = new MultipartFormDataStream()

 .AddField("field 1", "value 1")